College of Medicine

 The practice of medicine requires a sound science background, and most medical schools have the same standard list of premedical requirements.
 Medical schools recruit, and the medical profession needs, individuals from diverse educational backgrounds who bring to the profession a variety of talents and interests.
 Medical schools review personal qualities, academic qualifications, communication skills, and motivation when considering candidates for selection.

 Students considering medicine as a profession should consider carefully their undergraduate major area of study.
 Students should select a major area of study that is of interest and that will provide a foundation of knowledge necessary for the pursuit of several career alternatives.
 Students who select a major area of study solely, or primarily, because of the perception that it will enhance the chance of acceptance to medical school are not making a decision in their best interest.
 A science major is not a prerequisite for medical school, and students should not major in science simply because they believe this will increase their chances for acceptance.
-The most common majors for matriculating students include biology, biochemistry, psychology, exercise science, and business, and various other nonscience majors.
+The most common majors for matriculating students include biology, biochemistry, psychology, exercise science, business, and various other nonscience majors.

 The AAMC describes the medical profession as demanding in terms of the time, energy, and responsibility for other people's lives, and states that the commitment to continuing service and education is essential.
 The practice of medicine requires physical, emotional, and intellectual stamina; the desire to work with and for people; and, particularly, the ability to use critical thinking to solve problems.
 The undergraduate years should be a time for students to discover if they possess these characteristics.

-Undergraduate students who are thinking about medical school are encouraged to visit or contact the College of Medicine Pre-health Professions Advising Office, 1115 West Call Street, (850) 644-7678; or e-mail the school at firstname.lastname@example.org.
+Undergraduate students who are thinking about medical school are encouraged to visit or contact the College of Medicine Pre-health Professions Advising Office, 1115 West Call Street, (850) 644-7678; or e-mail the office at IMSAdvising@med.fsu.edu.

 Doctor of Medicine (MD)